Books about celestial mechanics and astronomical calculations

 It also covers some more obscure topics, such as assorted calendrical systems and ephemerides for natural satellites.
 There is also what looks to be a pretty good discussion of eclipse/occultation computations, but I must admit that I merely skimmed this; by the time I got this book, I had read Meeus' Elements of Solar Eclipses 1951-2200 and had reverse-engineered his formulae to get the information I needed.

 The first edition was written in 1962, in the pre-computer age.
 Quite a few things that I would nowadays "brute-force" with numerical integration on a PC were instead treated with very complex mathematics, and this book is far and away the most sophisticated mathematically of any listed on this page.
+(Or at least, it was until I added The Theory of Orbit Determination to this page; now, it's a toss-up.)
 The other books on this page rarely venture into anything beyond high-school algebra; this book uses calculus almost everywhere, along with some pretty complex reasoning.
 There are places where I must concede that I didn't follow the chain of thinking too well.

 However, this book is a second edition, written in 1988, and contains ample evidence of the computer revolution.
 Numerical techniques are discussed in excellent detail, and a few pieces of BASIC code are occasionally thrown in.
 (I generally am not a fan of putting source code in books of this ilk, but Danby chose the situations for such code rather well.
 There are cases where sticking to pure mathematical formulae is insufficient.)

 The book has some good discussion of topics such as perturbation theory, basic vectorial mechanics, n-body problems, and the motions of the earth and moon.
-However, I was mostly interested in the parts discussing orbit determination, and this book is the main source of my knowledge of that subject.
-Much of my Find_Orb orbit determination software is based on the math in this book, and I'd recommend it to anyone interested in orbit determination.
+However, I was mostly interested in the parts discussing orbit determination, and this book was the main source of my knowledge of that subject when I was first writing my Find_Orb orbit determination software.
+I'd recommend the book to anyone interested in orbit determination.

 As a result of its focus on fundamentals, the book would be a decent way to educate yourself on the fundamentals of the orbit determination trade.
 At some point, it's likely that you will want to understand some slightly more complicated point, such as how to handle oblate planets or relativistic effects or alternative methods for numerical integration.
 When that happens, you'll need another book or two on the shelf.